rtcharity/resources.eahub.org/content/events/articles/example-article.md

 * The Markdown mode gives you more options than the Rich Text mode.
 [This](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a good resource for using markdown
 * As a last option, you can add your own HTML if the option provided by Rich Text and Markdown are not sufficient.

 For lots of the examples in this article you need to see the Markdown to understand how their work.

-Thus, it is recommend to view this example article in Markdown mode.
+**Thus, you should view this example article on the admin page, in Markdown mode.**

 <a name="jump-link"></a>
 ## 2. Jump links